 I’ve set thousands and thousands of people by now, on a journey to BEing more Present and their success comes from the unique way that I teach people how to go inwards to find their Feel for their horse.

-Using the same techniques, I’ve even taught a super bike rider how to find the place where time stands still and their peripheral vision sharpens phenomenally and I’ve taught a golfer how to find his perfect swing.
+Using the same techniques, I’ve taught a super bike rider how to find the place where time stands still and their peripheral vision sharpens phenomenally and I’ve taught a golfer how to find his perfect swing.
 (Now THAT was interesting!
 And with the video technology that exists these days, we can do lessons on anything, no matter where in the world you are.
 You can Read more about private lessons with Jenny here…

 Today’s feature photo at the top of the page is by the very talented Marie Richards in New Zealand.
 Portraiture with people and their animals is her giant forte.
 Click here for her Facebook page